 In this post when I refer to the term “engagement model”, I’m referring to the process in which your organization approaches the management of the customer during their journey post sales.

 Typically in the Software as a Service (SaaS) model there are two high level parts of the customer journey.
 The first part is onboarding a customer and the second part is driving adoption (value).
+To learn how to nail onboarding and adoption, watch our webinar here.

 For some SaaS companies, onboarding of their software doesn’t require anyone (low touch) and for other SaaS companies it requires an individual to drive implementation (high touch).
 Then after onboarding you typically see two strategies: One is a high touch model to drive customer success with many touch points and check ins during the customer journey to renewal.
 Number two is a low touch model that uses strategies like product usage, engagement, and health scores to just respond to customers at risk.